Zuehlke/software-engineering-corner/drafts/develop-a-web-editor-with-angular-and-monaco-with-language-server-support.md

 publishAs: cjayashantha
 seriesSlug: editor-with-ls-support
 hideFromHashnodeCommunity: false
 ---

 # Create a custom web editor using Monaco and Language Server Protocol (LSP)

 If you are developing a domain-specific language or custom language, chances are high that current editors might not support features such as syntax highlighting, diagnostics, and code autocompletion.
 To enable these features, you need a Language Server Protocol (LSP) and sometimes a custom editor.
 In this article, we will discuss how to develop a web editor and connect it to a language server using the WebSocket protocol.

+To read more about this topic, visit [Develop your own language server](https://software-engineering-corner.zuehlke.com/develop-your-own-language-server).

 ### What is Monaco Editor?

 Monaco Editor is the code editor that powers Visual Studio Code, known for its performance, rich API, and extensive feature set.
 It offers:

 - Syntax highlighting
 - IntelliSense (auto-completion)
 - Code navigation (go to definition, find references)
 - Multiple language support

 ### What is Language Server Protocol (LSP) ?

 LSP is a protocol used to provide language-specific features in a language-agnostic way.
 It decouples the editor from the language-specific logic, allowing you to support various languages with minimal effort.
 LSP offers:

 - Syntax checking
 - Auto-completions
 - Hover information
 - Code formatting
 - Refactorings